IBS. We don’t like talking about it. Irritable bowel syndrome (IBS) is embarrassing. Right?

 - Increase Your Fiber: Eating more dietary fiber during mealtimes can help decrease your IBS symptoms.
 The key is to eat smaller portions and to eat slowly.

 - Drink Tea: Many of our teas are focused on improving your digestion.
-Try a 14-day trial of our Tiny Tea or buy a box of Her Tea to see if it improves your digestion and helps to relieve your symptoms.
+Try our Digestive Herbs (formerly Tiny Tea) or buy a box of Her Tea to see if it improves your digestion and helps to relieve your symptoms.

 - Eliminate Stress: While stress can’t cause IBS, reducing your stress can help you manage your symptoms.
 Try meditation, getting regular exercise, and losing weight to manage your stress.